PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 In our software, this will be visually apparent as the flow curve simply looks like it has been clipped off.
 We also report this in the PIRDS standard that we publish.
 However, this error does not currently flow all the they way through our software.

+Additionally, the flow sensor in use adds restriction to the flow.
+All physical lung systems have both [resistance](https://en.wikipedia.org/wiki/Airway_resistance) and compliance.
+The fact that the VentMon T0.1 adds restriction due tp the use of the [SFM3400](https://www.mouser.com/datasheet/2/682/Sensirion_01212019_Mass_Flow_Meters_SFM3400_Datash-1524577.pdf) may have to be taken account of in your testing.

 # Physical Connections